-You will come to DUI Court weekly in Phases 1 and 2, every other week in Phases 3 and 4, and monthly in Phase 5.
-You and other DUI Court participants will appear in court to talk about your progress and any problems you have with the Judge.
+You will come to Court weekly in Phases 1 and 2, every other week in Phase 3, and monthly in Phase 4 and 5.
+You will appear in Court and discuss with the Judge your progress and any other problems that you might have.
 You might get incentives (rewards) if you are doing well, and sanctions (consequences) for undesirable choices.
-A warrant could be issued for your arrest if you do not show up to DUI Court when required.
-Ask if you have questions about when you are required to be in DUI Court.
+A warrant could be issued for your arrest if you do not show up to Court when required.
+Ask if you have questions about when you are required to be in Court.
 If you are going to miss Court for an emergency, contact your Court Services Officer (CSO) right away.

-DUI Court hearings are open to the public.
+Treatment Court hearings are open to the public.
 You can invite people to attend.
-You should expect other people, including supportive community members, to be at DUI Court hearings.
+You should expect other people, including supportive community members, to be at Court hearings.